huckiyang/KAUST-Jesper/README.md

 # KAUST_Jesper_Keras_ML_LabTraining
-this is a training guide trail for Jesper Tegner's Group at KASUT.
+this is a training guide trail for Jesper Tegner's Group at KAUST.

 C.-H. Huck Yang, Dec 2017